Shocking Truth Revealed: What Puppy Mills Don’t Want You to Know About Your Next Furry Friend

 These conditions compromise animals’ welfare by neglecting their most elemental needs, harming the dogs’ physical and psychological health.

-• Eliminates Major Stains, Odors, and Residue: If it’s gross, it’s gone; From blowouts, urine, vomit, and other organic spills, our extreme formula tackles them all; Formulated with a subtle Meyer lemon scent that quickly dissipates, leaving your space feeling fresher than before
+- Eliminates Stains, Odors, & Residue: If it’s gross, it’s gone; from blowouts, urine, vomit, and other organic spills; Rocco & Roxie stain & odor eliminator has a subtle Meyer lemon scent that quickly dissipates, leaving your space feeling fresher

-• Every Surface, Every Time: Our fast-acting formula works great on carpets, floors, furniture, clothing, pet bedding, litter boxes, travel crates, hamster cages, cars, campers, and anywhere else major accidents happen
+- Every Surface, Every Time: Our fast-acting carpet stain remover spray formula works great on floors, furniture, clothing, pet bedding, litter boxes, travel crates, hamster cages, cars, campers, and anywhere else major accidents happen

-• Minerals, Meet Enzymes: The key is getting to the problem deep-down—so we added a mineral-based odor neutralizer to our potent bio-enzymatic formula; Activated on contact with tough stains and odors, it feasts on ammonia crystals and organic matter until they are completely eliminated
+- Minerals & Enzymes: The key is getting to the problem deep-down, so we added a mineral-based odor neutralizer to our bio-enzymatic formula; upon contact with tough stains & odors, this pet enzyme cleaner feasts on ammonia crystals and organic matter

-• Certified Gentle and Safe: Chlorine free and color safe.
-Safe to use around pets and children, when used as directed; No hazardous propellants, no residue left behind; So gentle it’s been Certified Safe for all carpets, earning the Seal of Approval by the trusted Carpet and Rug Institute (CRI)
+- Gentle & Safe Carpet Spray: Safe to use around pets and children, when used as directed; chlorine-free, color-safe with no hazardous propellants; Certified Safe for all carpets with the Seal of Approval by the trusted Carpet and Rug Institute (CRI)

-• Buy With Confidence: You want the best for your best friend; We do, too; If you are not satisfied with the performance of this product, contact us; We are determined to make it right
+- Buy With Confidence: You want the best for your best friend; we do, too; if you are not satisfied with the performance of this pet odor eliminator and stain remover, contact us; we are determined to make it right

 1. Overcrowding and Unsanitary Conditions